 - 7. Slowly close the clamp to move the cavity plate into position.
 Make sure the wires in the wire channels are not pinched between the plates while closing. - 8.
-Lock out and tag the machine and controller (if equipped).
-Refer to Section 2.5 for more information. - 9.
+Lock out and tag the machine and controller (if equipped). - 9.
 Remove all safety latch bars. - 10.
 Install safety latch bars between the cavity plates and the hot runner on both sides of the assembly.
 A minimum of two safety latch bars are required.

-- 11. Remove all locks and tags.
-Refer to Section 2.5 for more information. - 12.
+- 11. Remove all locks and tags. - 12.
 Reduce the clamp opening and closing speed. - 13.
 Slowly open the clamp to move the cavity plate away from the core plate. - 14.
-Lock out and tag the machine and controller (if equipped).
-Refer to Section 2.5 for more information. - 15.
+Lock out and tag the machine and controller (if equipped). - 15.
 Install the screws that secure the cavity plate to the hot runner and torque them to the specified value.
 Refer to the manufacturer's documentation for torque requirements. - 16.
 Remove all safety latch bars. - 17.
 Check the electrical circuit with an ohmmeter to make sure no wires were damaged during installation.
 Refer to the electrical schematic to identify each zone.